autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 2. recognizing the occluded area in the intersection
 3. reacting to arrow signals of associated traffic lights

-The module is designed to be agnostic to left-hand/right-hand traffic rules and works on crossroads, T-shape junctions, etc.
+This module is designed to be agnostic to left-hand/right-hand traffic rules and work for crossroads, T-shape junctions, etc.

 ![topology](./docs/intersection-topology.drawio.svg)

 ### Activation condition

-This module is activated when the path contains the lanes with `turn_direction` tag.
-More precisely, if the `lane_ids` of the path contains the ids of those lanes, corresponding instances of intersection module are activated on each lanes respectively.
+This module is activated when the path contains the lanes with _turn_direction_ tag.
+More precisely, if the _lane_ids_ of the path contains the ids of those lanes, corresponding instances of intersection module are activated on each lane respectively.

 ### Requirements/Limitations

-- The HDMap needs to have the information of `turn_direction` tag (which should be one of `straight`, `left`, `right`) for all the lanes in intersections and `right_of_way` tag for specific lanes (refer to [RightOfWay](#right-of-way) section for more details).
+- The HDMap needs to have the information of turn*direction tag (which should be one of \_straight*, _left_, _right_) for all the lanes in intersections and _right_of_way_ tag for specific lanes (refer to [RightOfWay](#right-of-way) section for more details).
 See [lanelet2_extension document](https://github.com/autowarefoundation/autoware_common/blob/main/tmp/lanelet2_extension/docs/lanelet2_format_extension.md) for more detail.
 - WIP(perception requirements/limitations)
 - WIP(sensor visibility requirements/limitations)

 ### Attention area

-The `attention area` in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `common.attention_area_length` meters. `RightOfWay` tag is used to rule out the lanes that each lane has priority given the traffic light relation and `turn_direction` priority(`yield lane`).
+The _attention area_ in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `common.attention_area_length` meters.
+RightOfWay tag is used to rule out the lanes that each lane has priority given the traffic light relation and turn*direction priority(\_yield lane*).

-`Intersection Area`, which is supposed to be defined on the HDMap, is an area converting the entire intersection.
+_Intersection Area_, which is supposed to be defined on the HDMap, is an area converting the entire intersection.

 ![attention_area](./docs/intersection-attention.drawio.svg)

 #### Right Of Way

-Following table shows an example of how to assign `right_of_way` tag and set `yield_lanes` to each lane in intersections.
+Following table shows an example of how to assign right_of_way tag and set yield_lanes to each lane in intersections.

 | turn direction / traffic light | w/ traffic light                                                | w/o traffic light                                |
 | ------------------------------ | --------------------------------------------------------------- | ------------------------------------------------ |